Perspective | U.S. men’s soccer keeps failing to reach the Olympics. The reasons are complicated.

 In official match windows, such as last week, clubs are required to release players for senior duty, regardless of game importance.

 The situation became even more confusing because of the schedule of the weekend, which had both squads playing on the same day.
-That meant the general public was watching the senior team’s success in a friendly, then watching the Olympic qualifying team fall short when it mattered in the same day.
+That meant the general public was watching the senior team’s success in a friendly, then watching the Olympic qualifying team fall short when it mattered on the same day.

-The program, as a whole, is in a good place, though.
-Numerous young players are employed by prominent clubs in prominent leagues in Europe, fueling optimistic the United States will not only qualify for the 2022 World Cup, but could advance deep into the 2026 tournament, hosted by the United States, Canada and Mexico.
+The program, as a whole, is in a good place.
+Numerous young players are employed by prominent clubs in prominent leagues in Europe, fueling optimism that the United States will not only qualify for the 2022 World Cup but potentially advance deep into the 2026 tournament, which will be hosted by the United States, Canada and Mexico.

 The average age of the U.S. starting lineup against Northern Ireland was a little over 24.
 And that was with top striker Josh Sargent, 21, on the bench and usual starters Weston McKennie and Tyler Adams, both 22, not in camp.